mateusz-kolodziejczyk/wad2-movies-api/README.md

 ~~~

 I also integrated the review code from my react app with my review api routes.
 A movie id is added to the favourites.
 The app reflects the change.
 The app also gets the cast for a movie from my api instead of through tmdb.
+The app gets its genres from my api.
+It also gets any people using my api.